 |

-Title: Kaiten on rails to launching dock.
+Title: Kaiten on rails to launching site.

 This India-oil painting by former kaiten pilot Motoshi Nakashima [5],